-9. Beach Casino
+10. Beach Casino

-The rounded form of the Casino's rotunda now houses Fisherman's Galley downstairs and the Bay View Room upstairs in the Cocoanut Grove.
+The rounded form of the Casino's rotunda now houses Seaside Fish & Chowder downstairs and the Bay View Room upstairs in the Cocoanut Grove.
 Its shape was constructed to echo the lines of the original Neptune Casino built on this site in 1904.